Albert Campion: Family and background

 Allingham makes various references to Campion's aristocratic background, and hints at a connection to royalty in several asides.
+However, none of the books reveal his full birth name or identify more than an isolated individual or two in his family of origin.
 A study of the books suggests his father was a viscount and was already dead at the start of the series.
 Campion's mother is mentioned several times and writes a letter in The Fashion in Shrouds, and Campion borrows a car from his older brother (apparently the current holder of the title) in Mystery Mile, but neither of them appears in person.
 In Sweet Danger, it was mentioned that his brother was 'still unmarried' and therefore Campion is likely to 'come into the title some day.'
 In Coroner's Pidgin a character mentions Campion's uncle, a bishop, and says, 'Let me see, you're the only nephew now, aren't you?'
 This indicates that, by the middle of the Second World War, Campion's older brother Herbert has died and Campion has inherited the title.

-In More Work For the Undertaker, set just after the war, Lugg addresses Campion sarcastically as 'young Viscount Clever'.
+In More Work for the Undertaker, set just after the war, Lugg addresses Campion sarcastically as 'young Viscount Clever'.
 Campion's sister Valentine Ferris plays a central part in The Fashion in Shrouds; in that book, it is revealed that they are both estranged from most of their family.
-In Police at the Funeral, the venerable Caroline Faraday is aware of his true identity, and knows his grandmother Emily (whom she refers to as 'The Dowager') – she calls him by his real name, 'Rudolph', and states at one point that the rest of his family blame Emily for encouraging Campion in his adventurous ways.
+In Police at the Funeral, the venerable Caroline Faraday is aware of his true identity, and knows his grandmother Emily (whom she refers to as 'the Dowager') – she calls him by his real name, 'Rudolph', and states at one point that the rest of his family blame Emily for encouraging Campion in his adventurous ways.

+In Safe as Houses he has a second cousin called Monmouth who has a mother called Lady Charlotte Lawn whom he refers to as his great-aunt.